whistlegraph/aesthetic-computer/README.txt

     - [] Create a "full playback" mode.
     - [] Add arrows to top right to move between slides?
   + Done
+    - [x] Add a button in VR (and keyboard shortcut) to reset the timelapse without refreshing.
     - [x] VR timelapse should default to 1x.
     - [x] Colored stripey progress.
     - [x] Wand should be hidden when a player is running.